Mavis Hawa Koomson: 2020 elections

-2024 Elections
+2024 elections

-In the 2024 Ghanaian general elections, Hawa Koomson lost to the NDC Parliamentary Candidate for the Awutu Senya East Constituency, Phyllis Naa Koryoo Okunor who secured 50,886 votes, representing 52.7%, while Hawa Koomson, garnered 45,638 votes, representing 47.3%.
+In the 2024 Ghanaian general elections, Koomson lost to the NDC Parliamentary candidate for the Awutu Senya East Constituency, Phyllis Naa Koryoo Okunor, who secured 50,886 votes, representing 52.7%, while Koomson garnered 45,638 votes, representing 47.3%.

 Committee

 Koomson is a member of the Business Committee.

 Controversy

-In July 2020, Hawa Koomson breached security laws and fired gunshots into a crowd of citizens who were in the process of registering for the controversial voters ID card.
+In July 2020, Koomson breached security laws and fired gunshots into a crowd of citizens who were in the process of registering for the controversial voters ID card.
 This incident occurred in Kasoa.
-The Minister claimed she was informed of foreigners who had come from different towns to register in her constituency.
+Koomson claimed she was informed of foreigners who had come from different towns to register in her constituency.
 She regarded this as a threat to her party's victory in the upcoming elections.
-The Minister claimed that the act was in self-defense because she felt threatened.
+She claimed that the act was in self-defense because she felt threatened.
 She responded to the invitation of the CID of the police in the Central region.
 Her gun was retrieved by the Central Regional police.
 The license covering the weapon was also retrieved when she reported to the police in Cape Coast.